Beakerboy/VBA-SQL-Library/README.md

  Setup
 -----

-Download the Addin and enable it in MSExcel.
+Download the Addin (SQLlib.xlam) and enable it in MSExcel.
 Open Microsoft Visual Basic For Applications, select Tools>References and ensure SQLlib is selected.

  Security
 -----